Skip to main content

 • Physical distribution - Record labels either have their own infrastructure to deliver physical products into stores around the world, or they use distribution companies to handle those logistics.

-• Digital distribution - Record labels generally have direct access to like Apple Music, Spotify, and Amazon and will upload their artists’ sound recordings onto these platforms, quickly making them available in any market the service operates in.
+• Digital distribution - Record labels generally have direct access to Services that provide video or music content over the internet for people to watch or listen to immediately. like Apple Music, Spotify, and Amazon and will upload their Refers to a creator who has a record label or music publisher contract. artists’ sound recordings onto these platforms, quickly making them available in any market the service operates in.

 Image credit: Martin Fabricius Rasmussen